pulumi/pulumi-hugo/themes/default/content/community/developer-advocates/david-flanagan.md

 giveaway:
     hubspot_form_id: 3013a1cb-0c4b-4a9c-93c9-56cfe56516ba
 ---

+_Note: David has moved on to another company!
+We'll see him at various events around the world._

 David is a Staff Developer Advocate at Pulumi, a CNCF Ambassador, a Kubernetes contributor and host of the official Kubernetes Office Hours, YouTuber at the Rawkode Academy, and a beloved husband and father to his wife, two amazing kids, and a plethora of animals which include a dog, five chinchillas, a degu, and a ferret called Zelda.